 Describe to us your college days at the Milwaukee Institute of Art and Design?

 MIAD was very, very intense.
 I attended college on my own dime and was very aware of needing to extract every possible opportunity from the institution.
 There was a lot of flux within the school – power plays between the old art school mindsets vs. the new.
-We had yet to experience the impact of social media and digital technology.
+We had yet to experience the impact of social media, digital technology, and tech blogs.
 We were still grinding limestone rocks in Lithography class and developing film in the darkroom.
-I’ve always felt as if I’m straddling the line between analogue and digital worlds.
+I’ve always felt as if I’m straddling the line between analog and digital worlds.
 I use the computer as a powerful tool in my skill set, but I don’t prefer it for artmaking.
 For artmaking, I’d much rather use physical materials and create something with my hands.

 At MIAD, every student was required to choose a major area of focus.
 This was difficult for me as I was pushing for an interdisciplinary path.
 I eventually went into Printmaking at the advice of an instructor.
 I liked how physical it was, how I could push and pull materials, dig and carve into metal plates, smash colours together through a press.
 It was also the department with the smallest amount of students enrolled.
 I was well aware that I could exploit this for my own artmaking exploration.
 For my senior thesis, I created multiple installations with objects, paintings, video, but with very little Printmaking presence.
 I definitely found the loopholes in order to make the work I wanted to make, while still meeting the objectives of the class.